dcunited001/te-xel-io/app/posts/2015-02-25-workplace-bullying-part-three.md

 ### &#x2605; A Bully Will Choose Their Audience Wisely

-The bully won't want to see cruel in front of others.
+The bully won't want to seem cruel in front of others.
 But, when you are 1-on-1, they will likely let you know how they feel.

 ### &#x2605; Misrepresent Your Works/Actions to Others